-Join Joel Bradley for an in-depth discussion in this video Using an object's vertices, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Using an object's vertices, part of Blender: Creating Rigid Body Simulations (2013).

 So far in the start scene we are using for this video, we have created a fairly…decent fracture result, even though we started out…just with a simple box for our wall geometry.…What we don't have at this moment though is a dynamic simulation as the end result.…Which is exactly what we will create in this video.…Probably, the first thing we will want to do here is move our fractured…geometry from its current layer and place it in the same space as the rest…of the scene.…To do that, we need to make sure that everything…on the layer is selected, as we have in here.…